BeatCraft/LDNN/README.md

-LesserDNN : a DNN with Discrete Weights
+# LesserDNN : a DNN with Discrete Weights

-Following python modules are required:
+## Following python modules are required
 - numpy
 - PIL
 - pyopencl